The hierarchical structure of local unitary invariants: Invariants for pure n-qubit states

 This extends to a map $A^{poly}$ from polynomials in the $I$'s to polynomials in the $x$'s.
 Since $A$ is invertible, the same is true of $A^{poly}$.
 If we now take the lowest degree terms in (\ref{dependence}), they map to a polynomial in the $x$'s whose coefficients must be zero, since the $x$'s are independent variables.
 Applying the inverse of $A^{poly}$, we deduce that the corresponding coefficients in (\ref{dependence}) are zero.
 Looking at the next highest degree terms in (\ref{dependence}), we again deduce that their coefficients are zero.
 And so on for the whole $I$-polynomial. \end{proof}

-We can therefore conclude that we get $2^n-n$ independent invariants from cumulants, namely one invariant, the squared-amplitude, from the first-degree cumulants, and $2^n-n-1$ from the second and higher degree cumulants.
-On the other hand, the total number of independent invariants \cite{Carteret00} for $n \ge 3$ is $N_i=2^{n+1}-(3n+1)$.
-Thus asymptotically there are $N_i/2$ cumulant-based invariants.
+We can therefore conclude that we get $2^n-n$ algebraically independent invariants from cumulants, namely one invariant, the squared-amplitude, from the first-degree cumulants, and $2^n-n-1$ from the second and higher degree cumulants.
+On the other hand, $D(n)$, the dimension of the space of orbits, is $2^{n+1}-(3n+1)$ for $n \ge 3$, \cite{Carteret00}.
+Thus asymptotically the number of cumulant-based invariants is $\frac{1}{2}D(n)$.

+Geometrically speaking, algebraically independent invariants give information about independent directions in orbit space, and $D(n)$ is the number of invariants in a maximal algebraically independent set.
+However, a maximal algebraically independent set will generally not suffice to characterize orbits fully: there will be a finite set of states that take the same values on all of the invariants in such a set, and additional invariants are needed to distinguish amongst these states.
+Thus a fundamental set, while it certainly contains a maximal algebraically independent set, will contain additional invariants, and generally contains a large number of such invariants.